241209-NET/Team6-Frontend/README.md

 ## Overview

 This project is a Frontend React application for an online Cloud-hosted Live Social Media application where users can create accounts and post tweets and receive tweets in real time.
-There will be an integrated Weather API as a Frontend feature.
+There will be an integrated translation Frontend feature using MyMemory API.
 Tweets and user information will be hosted on the cloud and accessed across the web via an Azure SQL Database.
 The focus is on building a functional and fluid frontend with **React** and **Tailwind**.

 ## Demo App